jaeman1/jaeman1/README.md

 ### Hi there 👋

 - 🔭 I’m currently studying on SoongSil University
-- 🌱 I’m currently learning part of Information Security on WhiteHat School.
+- 🌱 I’m currently learning part of Information Security on WhiteHat School by KITRI.
 - 📫 How to reach me: simwin@soongsil.ac.kr

 [![Dreamhack.com